auth0/Guardian.Android/guardian/sdk/API_CLIENT.md

         .execute(); // or start() async
 ```

+# POJOs/VOs (only getters)

-## DeviceAccount
+## Device

 Includes:

 - **String id**: the device account id
-- **String identifier**: an identifier for debug purposes, useful to track devices (should be unique per device, like `Settings.Secure.ANDROID_ID`)
+- **String localIdentifier**: an identifier for debug purposes, useful to track devices (should be unique per device, like `Settings.Secure.ANDROID_ID`)
-- **String name**: the name that will be displayed to the user on the widget so he knows which device the push
+- **String localName**: the name that will be displayed to the user on the web widget so he knows which device the push
-    notification has been sent (and to select the one to use in case we allow multiple devices)
+    notification has been sent to (and to select the one to use in case we allow multiple devices)
 - **String pushService**: always `GCM` for android, its the id of the push notification sender in guardian server
-- **String pushToken**: the GCM token of the device, so the server can send notifications to this device
+- **String gcmToken**: the GCM token of the device, so the server can send notifications to this device

-## TenantInfo
+## Tenant

 Includes: